 Finding Family Skeletons

 I found the Family History Centre a wonderful place.
 Free to anyone at certain times it has most of the current genealogy web sites online open for free.
-Books, micro fiche and copies of records can be researched, with help from church members if needed.
+Books, microfiche and copies of records can be researched, with help from church members if needed.
 It was a quiet peaceful place and we got to spend some time with friends, have lunch and do some family history together.
 Our friends were a great help, as the Church recommends that its members do family history so they are very experienced.
-I recalled all the information I had amassed in the 1970’s and had no idea how to put it all together.
+I recalled all the information I had amassed in the 1970s and had no idea how to put it all together.
 Now I had a chance to do that.
-I was pleased at how I had named all the photos as it was a wonderful tool to enable me to search online for family members.
+I was pleased with how I had named all the photos as it was a wonderful tool to enable me to search online for family members.

 I decided to start with the mysterious ‘Family Tree’ from the USA.
 It was so exciting to be able to put in full names, birth dates and areas to search.
 I was grateful to the previous Missionaries that advised us to label and date all information as we received it.
 A really great tip!

 That was a surprise for me, considering the friends and interest I have had in the church over the years, a case of my Great Uncles having “been there, done that’ so I was able to trace their long and arduous journey across the plains to Utah through Mormon church records.
 Our friends were very excited for us, as this was a great honour in the history of the church, to have family that had made the arduous and terrible trip to reach their ‘Zion’.

-Through the Welsh Mormon History page, I found that Thomas, was born in Wales in 1824 and he joined the Mormon church when he was 13 years old.
+Through the Welsh Mormon History page, on FamilySearch.org I found that Thomas, was born in Wales in 1824 and he joined the Mormon church when he was 13 years old.
 Eight years later, he began to preach the gospel in England then Italy, France and Germany.
 Later, he went to Norway and Denmark.
 In Malta, he raised up a church branch.
 In 1854 Thomas emigrated to the US.
 The ship stopped in New Brunswick, Canada and picked up another family.
 Thomas joined that family and met Louisa.
-They continued the journey on their way to St. Louis Missouri to pick up supplies, wagons, food, and animals for the three month journey across the plains of the United States.
+They continued the journey on their way to St. Louis Missouri to pick up supplies, wagons, food, and animals for the three-month journey across the plains of the United States.

 A Few Surprises

 Altogether Thomas had 28 children and yes, my Great Grand Uncle had ‘plural marriages’!
 At that time, it was a tenet of the Church.
 Martha died in 1887 and a year after her death Thomas was sentenced to the Utah penitentiary for 11 months for ‘Unlawful cohabitation.
-He was sentenced a second time a year later, and served from April to August, 1890.
+He was sentenced a second time a year later, and served from April to August 1890.

 Following a revelation to the church Prophet, the practice of plural marriage was instituted among Church members in the early 1840s however; from the 1860s to the 1880s, the United States government passed laws to make this religious practice illegal.
 These laws were eventually upheld by the U.S. Supreme Court.
 At that time, the President of the church, Wilford Woodruff issued a Manifesto, which was accepted by the Church as authoritative and binding on October 6, 1890.
 This led to the end of the practice of plural marriage in the Church.